Karl Ágúst Úlfsson

 Karl Ágúst Úlfsson (born 4 November 1957) is an Icelandic director, actor and writer.
 He is best known for his acting in the Líf trilogy and with the comedy group Spaugstofan.

+Karl has dubbed many characters into Icelandic, in films and TV shows such as Pumbaa and Rafiki in The Lion King movies, and the Timon and Pumbaa tv-series and Hamm in Toy Story, Karl is also the icelandic voice of Goofy.